PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. This depends on your application domain of interest, but here is one.
 The language will input programs written in a Java-like syntax stored in files with a .j0 extension, generating target code in the form of HTML5 + JavaScript that runs on websites.
 The language will support JDBC and socket communications via websockets, and 2D and 3D graphics by means of OpenGL.
 The language will support an intuitive square-bracket syntax for accessing string elements and HashMap keys.
 The language will support JSON syntax natively within the source code as a HashMap literal.

 ### Chapter 2, Programming Language Design
+This chapter points out the crucial steps in designing a programming language, emphasizing the importance of thorough definition before implementation.
+It discusses the necessity of outlining both surface-level features, such as word formation and punctuation, and higher-level syntax governing program structure.
+The process involves writing example code to illustrate language constructs and variations, followed by the formulation of lexical and syntax rules.
+Once examples are comprehensive and rules are defined, a language design document is created as a reference for implementation.
+Key topics covered include word and punctuation selection, control flow specification, data types, program structure, and the completion of language definition through a case study.

 **Key Insights**:
 1. Reserved words contribute both to human readability and ease of parsing for the language implementation, but they also sometimes preclude the most natural names for the variables in a program, and too many reserved words can make it more difficult to learn a programming language.